Xhoria-RB/SocialShare-backend/README.md

 # MERN Project

+*This readme can also be read in [Spanish](README-es.md).*

-This is a project to develop a funcionl app that allows blogging, registering users, chatting and other things.
+This is a project to develop a functional app that allows blogging, registering users, chatting and other things.
 There will be a deployment in Heroku of the app.

 ## System Requirements: